SharksZhang/ReadNotes/refactor/Refactoring_2nd_Edition .md

 - If both are part of normal behavior, I use a condition with an if and an else leg.
 If the condition is an unusual condition, I check the condition and return if it’s true.
 This kind of check is often called a guard clause.
 - The key point of Replace Nested Conditional with Guard Clauses is emphasis
+- If I’m using an if-then-else construct, I’m giving equal weight to the if leg and the else leg.
+This communicates to the reader that the legs are equally likely and important.
+Instead, the guard clause says, “This isn’t the core to this function, and if it happens, do something and get out.”

 ##### 10.3.2 mechanics